Spiritual and Wellness Coaching

 Living in community can be stressful, since we need to balance the demands of many different relationships and personalities.
 Spiritual community can be as deep as living in a rural residential spiritual center, or attending teachings or church events as part of an urban lifestyle.
 It’s likely that some conflict will emerge, or we will encounter people who rub us the wrong way.
 This is particularly stressful in spiritual community, since we are often asked to put our disagreements and preferences aside for the harmony of the community.
 Spiritual coaching is a safe and confidential place to discuss these relationships—and vent frustrations—while deciding how best to manage a difficult situation.
 Read more.

 Michael “Mojo“ Tchudi has been studying and engaging in spiritual practice consistently for over 15 years.
-His formal education began with Taoist meditation and healing arts at Heartwood Institute, where he studied classical Chinese medicine, nutrition and herbs, and multiple bodywork modalities, as well as meditation and Chinese martial arts.
-While practicing as a natural health coach and tai ji instructor, his studies continued with formal yoga and Buddhist training under the personal guidance of experienced teachers, including Lama Sumati Marut and Mira Shani.
+His formal education began with Daoist meditation and healing arts at Heartwood Institute, where he studied classical Chinese medicine, nutrition and herbs, and multiple bodywork modalities, as well as meditation and Chinese martial arts.
+While practicing as a natural health coach and tai chi instructor, his studies continued with formal yoga and Buddhist training under the personal guidance of experienced teachers, including Lama Sumati Marut and Mira Shani.
 He has participated in multiple spiritual “families,” lived in spiritual residential communities, and practiced several retreats, including a 30-day solitary retreat in his hand-built cabin on his family’s farm in rural northern California.
 Most recently he completed a Master of Arts in Buddhist Classics with an emphasis in Sanskrit translation at Dharma Realm Buddhist University in 2019.
-He is currently teaching ethics and religion at Developing Virtue Secondary School at City of Ten Thousand Buddhas in Ukiah, California—the largest Buddhist monastery in the western hemisphere.
-He is also pursuing his second postgraduate degree, a Master of Arts in Counseling, at Saybrook University.
+He taught two years of ethics and world religion at Developing Virtue Secondary School at City of Ten Thousand Buddhas in Ukiah, California—the largest Buddhist monastery in the western hemisphere.
+He is currently pursuing his second postgraduate degree, a Master of Arts in Clinical Mental Health Counseling, at Saybrook University.
 Mojo also teaches Buddhist philosophy and practice at Diamond Light Tibetan Buddhist Group.
 Mojo is dedicated to the helping professions, and enjoys teaching and coaching people one-on-one, in couples, and with small groups.